penciless/binhjs/README.md

 # binhjs
-A personal framework to develop web app following personal references.
+A personal framework to develop web app.

-The content of this page is a tutorial how to use this framework.
+The document is a tutorial using this framework.

 # Table of Content

-### Z. Overview
+### Z. Overview & Ideas
   1. Diagram / Ideas how framework works
   2. Relationship: UI Components, Data State, Services
   3. UI Components: elements, features, layouts, pages

 ### I. Get Started
   1. Create a project
-  2. Project directory structure
+  2. Project structure

 ### II.
 Routing
   1. Router